JuliaQuantumControl/QuOptimalControl.jl/README.md

 Trying to mimic the interface that DifferentialEquations.jl uses we offer several problem definitions.
 Problems define the dynamics of the quantum system.

-Included in the problem definition (for now) are some algorithm options to tune the algorithms.

-Once a problem has been constructed and an algorithm tuned we can simply solve the problem and through the wonders of multiple dispatch the code should just work!
+Once a problem has been constructed we can use any of the available algorithms (ADGRAPE, GRAPE and dCRAB) to solve the problem.
+Using multiple dispatch the solver should then get to work.

 ```julia
 using QuantumInformation # provides Pauli matrices for example